 After the exam

-Take a break: relax and enjoy yourself a bit.
-But, not too much unless it is your last exam.
+Take a break: relax and enjoy yourself a bit, but don't lose focus if it's not your last exam!

 Exam papers database - this links through to the database of past examination papers for all subjects.
 You may need to log in with your university username and password to access the database if you are off campus.

 If you experience problems which affect your ability to sit your exam(s) you need to follow certain procedures.
 Here are some useful links.